axelmm/ufront-iso/README.md

 `> haxelib install detox`

 This will automatically isntall other dependencies, like `tink_core` and `tink_macro`.
-The Pushstate library is currently included in the /src directory.
+The HxPushstate library is currently included in the /src directory.

 Running `> haxe build.hxml` builds two projects, the server as **bin/index.n** and the client as **bin/client.js**